labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/intro.md

 **Objectives:**

-- Make a new primitive type
+- Create a new primitive type in Python
+- Implement essential methods for making a functional primitive type
+- Learn about Python's object protocol

-In most programs, you use the primitive types such as `int`, `float`, and `str` to represent data.
-However, you're not limited to just those types.
-The standard library has modules such as the `decimal` and `fractions` module that implement new primitive types.
-You can also make your own types as long as you understand the underlying protocols which make Python objects work.
-In this exercise, we'll make a new primitive type.
-There are a lot of little details to worry about, but this will give you a general sense for what's required.
+In most Python programs, you use built-in primitive types such as `int`, `float`, and `str` to represent data.
+However, Python also allows you to create your own types.
+The standard library includes modules like `decimal` and `fractions` that implement custom primitive types.
+You can create your own primitive types by understanding the underlying protocols that make Python objects work.

+In this lab, you will create a new primitive type called `MutInt` (Mutable Integer), which unlike Python's immutable integers, can be modified after creation.
+This exercise will demonstrate the fundamental principles needed to create a fully functional primitive type in Python.